Imissher143/Plant-Species-Image-Classification/README.md

 ## 2. Which plant species were most commonly misclassified and why?

-Plants that share similar shapes, colors, or patterns were most commonly misclassified.
-For example, Boston Fern (Bostoniensis) and Bird’s Nest Fern have similar leaf structures, which may confuse the model.
+Plants with similar shapes, colors, and/or patterns were most likely to be misclassified.
+For example, Nut Grass and Garlic have similar leaf structures, which may confuse the model.

 ---

 ## 3. How did changing the epochs, batch size, or learning rate affect the training results?

-Changing the training parameters affected how the model learned from the dataset.
-Increasing the number of epochs allowed the model to train longer and improve its accuracy.
-The batch size affected how many images were processed at once during training, which influenced the speed and stability of learning.
-The learning rate controlled how quickly the model updated its weights during training.
+Modifying the parameters of the training process impacted the manner in which the model learned from the provided data.
+Increasing the number of epochs allowed the model to train for a longer period, thereby improving its accuracy.
+The batch size impacted the number of images that the model processed simultaneously, thereby affecting the manner in which it learned.
+The learning rate impacted the speed at which the model updated its weights.

 ---

 ## 4. What challenges did you encounter during dataset collection and labeling?

-One challenge was finding enough clear and high-quality images for each plant species.
-Some images were blurry, contained multiple plants, or had watermarks.
-Another challenge was ensuring that the images were correctly labeled so the model could learn the correct classification for each plant species.
+The challenge was finding enough images that are clear and of good quality for each plant species.
+Some images were not clear, contained more than one plant, or had watermarks.
+Another challenge that the model faced was ensuring that the images were correctly labeled, such that the model could learn the correct classification for each plant species.

 ---